 The workers’ compensation laws govern cases involving injuries that are due to the negligence or wrongdoing of an employer or co-employee.
 If you have suffered this type of injury, you can file a workers’ compensation claim.
 The workers’ compensation system establishes fixed payment amounts based on the type of injury.
 For example, there is a fixed rate paid for a broken arm or leg, for torn ligaments, for the loss of an eye or a body part, and even for a death in the workplace.
 Your initial application for workers’ compensation benefits goes to your employer’s workers’ compensation insurance provider.
 If your claim is denied, you can appeal through the state workers’ compensation system.

 When you are injured on the job, you must notify your employer of your injury within a certain period of time.
 Your employer may require you to seek treatment from a doctor of his or her choosing, but you will also have the opportunity to seek care from your own physician.
 The benefits available through workers’ compensation are designed to cover lost wages, medical expenses and job retraining, if necessary.

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to people in New Jersey who have suffered a personal injury at work.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.